Securing Workloads: A CISO's Guide to Workload Identity Threat Modeling

 Are manual threat modeling processes slowing down your security team?
 Automating these tasks can significantly improve efficiency and accuracy.

 By leveraging automation and tooling, CISOs can streamline the threat modeling process and improve the security of their workload identities.
-Next, we'll discuss how to detect and respond to workload identity attacks.
+Looking ahead, let's explore the future of workload identity security.

 The Future of Workload Identity Security